Illinois man charged after dreaming of intruder, shooting himself while asleep: sheriff

 LAKE BARRINGTON, Ill.
-(WGN) — A suburban Illinois man with a revoked FOID card has been arrested and charged after he accidentally shot himself while dreaming, according to the Lake County Sheriff’s Office.
+(WGN) — An Illinois man has been arrested and charged after he accidentally shot himself while dreaming, according to the Lake County Sheriff’s Office.

 Deputies said they responded to a report of a Lake Barrington resident with a gunshot wound around 9:50 p.m. on April 10.
 When deputies arrived at the home, they found 62-year-old Mark Dicara with a gunshot wound to the leg.